 Thinking and working with an inclusive mindset is important Suzanne Mol’s research and teaching.
 The ultimate goal is to enable all students to perform and function optimally in education.
 She particularly stresses the importance of evaluating the effects of teaching innovations / interventions, for example by implementing Curriculum-Based Measurement (CBM).
 She also includes CBM in her research line on reading.
 The role of reading motivation for students with and without reading problems is of particular interest to her.

-Suzanne is teacher and coordinator of the master specialization Children with Special Needs, and fellow of the Leiden Teachers’ Academy.
+Suzanne is teacher and coordinator of the master specialization Children with Special Needs, fellow of the Leiden Teachers’ Academy and member of KNAW Comenius Network (special interest group: Inclusion).

 Research Gate: www.researchgate.net/profile/Suzanne_Mol/publications